 What's going on?

-I got a question for you.
+I've got a question for you.

 In your opinion, in light of all this new information that's come out over the past few weeks and months, how do you see this Mueller investigation ending or do you?

-It's gotta end at some point.
+It's got to end at some point.

 You know, one of the problems with special counsels is what we call investigative creep.

-Give us information about the vice president Cheney at the time, and you'll go free, and then we'll go after Dick Cheney.
+Give us information about the vice president, Cheney, at the time, and you'll go free, and then we'll go after Dick Cheney.

 I mean, it's an enormous amount of power.